Allan Schwartz, LCSW, Ph.D. was in private practice for more than thirty years. He is a Licensed Clinical Social Worker in the states

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs

 In his book “Learned Optimism” Seligman discusses the fact that pessimism leads to poor performance, poor health and low self esteem.
 Contrary to these feelings of helplessness, he discussed the fact that cognitive therapy helps people learn to think of themselves as competent and able to influence many things in their lives that they were convinced they could not.
 One of the strategies he suggests to help overcome learned helplessness is to argue against the negative thoughts and explore the areas of competence that exist in all people.
 For Susan, it’s important for her to think about a couple of things.
 First, the entire class performed poorly indicating that there is something wrong with the quiz and the teachers way of grading students.
 Second, she and other students could go to the student advisor and put in a complaint as a group.
 After all, there is strength.
 In addition, all of them could go to the dean for academics at the school.
 However, she also needs to think about the fact that, though it’s not quite high enough, her grade was fairly good and it’s early enough in the semester to improve her performance, especially since, without the quiz, she was scoring an “A” in the class.
 In other words, Susan needs to learn that she is not helpless and that she can exert control over many things in her life.
 In this case, she needs to see that she does have options especially since she is not alone with this dilemma.

 If you explore the self help section of Mental Help Net, you can learn more strategies for over coming depression and learned helplessness.

 Do you suffer from learned helplessness?
+Your mental health matters.
+Take a depression screening test online.
 Are you convinced that nothing you do can change the outcome of events in your life?
 You are invited to discuss this in this forum.
 We look forward to your comments.